Hierarchical Decision Making Based on Structural Information Principles: Experimental Setup

 \subsubsection{Skill-based Learning}

-In skill-based learning, we employ robotic control benchmarks, including the bipedal robot \citep{gehring2021hierarchical} and a $7$-Dof Fetch arm \citep{silver2018residual}, executed in the MuJoCo physics simulator \citep{todorov2012mujoco}.
-For the bipedal robot experiments, six diverse tasks are chosen, necessitating varied skills like jumping ($Hurdles$), torso control ($Limbo$), intricate foot manipulation ($Stairs$), and body balance ($PoleBalance$).
-In the context of the $7$-Dof fetching experiments, four downstream tasks, namely $Table$-$Cleanup$, $Slippery$-$Push$, $Pyramid$-$Stack$, and $Complex$-$Hock$, are selected.
-To underscore the significance of efficient exploration, all tasks are designed with sparse rewards, awarded solely upon achieving a goal or subgoal.
+We evaluate the skill-based learning method, SISL, in robotic control environments using the MuJoCo physics simulator \citep{todorov2012mujoco}, including a bipedal robot \citep{gehring2021hierarchical} and a 7-DoF fetch arm \citep{silver2018residual}.
+For the bipedal robot experiments, we select six tasks requiring diverse skills: \texttt{Hurdles} (jumping), \texttt{Limbo} (torso control), \texttt{Stairs} (intricate foot manipulation), and \texttt{PoleBalance} (body balance).
+For the 7-DoF Fetch arm experiments, we select four downstream tasks: \texttt{Table Cleanup}, \texttt{Slippery Push}, \texttt{Pyramid Stack}, and \texttt{Complex Hook}.
+To emphasize efficient exploration, all tasks are designed with sparse rewards, which are awarded only when a goal or subgoal is achieved.